Pho (Noodle Soup)

 - Pho moc: Pho with small balls of ground pork or beef

-- Pho sot vang: pho served with a thick stew instead of beef or chicken broth
+- Pho sot vang: Pho served with a thick stew instead of broth

-- Pho chua: a unique type of pho that could only be found in Northern mountain area such as Lang Son.
-It is served not with broth, but a mix of fish sauce and peanut and lemon.
+- Pho chua: A unique variation found in Northern mountainous regions such as Lang Son, served not with broth but with a blend of fish sauce, peanuts, and lemon.

 Vietnamese Fruits - An Overview